Everyone Knows that Everyone Knows: Gossip Protocols for Super Experts: Engaged agents

-\begin{proposition} Protocols $\ANY$ and $\PIG$ have the same extension in the engaged agents semantics. \end{proposition} \begin{proof} This follows directly from Lemma~\ref{nextlemma} that $\Vel_{a,b\in A} \PIG_{ab} \eq \neg E\!\Exp_A$ is valid.
-Any call $ab$ can only be executed if $a$ is not a superexpert, i.e., if she considers it possible that some agent does not know some secret. \end{proof}

 So far, all the news involving engaged agents seems good: speedier termination.
 We close with a bit of bad news.
-When engaged agents withdraw from the conversation this can impede dissemination of information, and even prevent that execution terminate super-successfully.
-We recall Theorem~\ref{thm:ccc} that synchronous known $\CMO$ is super-successful.
+When engaged agents withdraw from the conversation this can impede dissemination of information, and even prevent that super-successful termination.
+We recall Theorem~\ref{thm:syn-k-cmo-sups} that synchronous known $\CMO$ is super-successful.
 Unfortunately, with engaged agents it is no longer super-successful.